Host Institutions: The University of Manchester, The University of Nottingham

 Duration: 3.5 years

-Lead Investigator: Andrew Long, Prasad Potluri
+Lead Investigators: Andrew Long, Prasad Potluri

-Co-Investigator: Mikhail Matveev, Shankhachur Roy, Vivek Koncherry
+Co-Investigators: Mikhail Matveev, Shankhachur Roy, Vivek Koncherry

 This project aims to discover new 3D textile preform architectures, using computational modelling or “virtual testing” to evaluate the utility of different textile designs within an optimisation framework.
 This framework will not be constrained to architectures that can be produced using existing manufacturing technologies, such as weaving or braiding.

 Optimum textile preforms will be realised either by modifying existing textile processes or, where potential benefits justify, by developing entirely new, bespoke manufacturing technologies.
 This will result in a step change in performance, leading to significant weight reductions and lower cycle times through routine use of automated manufacturing technologies.
 A CIMComp feasibility study previously demonstrated that, for a specific

 application, a weight saving of at least 50% can be achieved by relaxing constraints on binder path and in-plane fibre orientations.
 Here we will further relax constraints on the fibre architecture, aiming to identify and manufacture a number of classes of improved material forms.